Jay Baller: Career

 Baller was selected by the Phillies in the fourth round (98th overall) of the 1979 MLB draft out of Canby High School in Canby, Oregon.
 He made his Major League debut with the Phillies as a reliever on September 19, 1982, throwing a scoreless, hitless inning against the Pittsburgh Pirates.
 He pitched in three other games that season, including one of his five major league starts, before returning to the minor leagues.

-Baller was a throw-in player in a major trade after the 1982 season, as the Cleveland Indians sent Von Hayes to the Phillies in exchange for Julio Franco, Manny Trillo, George Vukovich, Jerry Willard, and Baller.
+He was one of five Phillies along with Manny Trillo, George Vukovich, Julio Franco and Jerry Willard who were traded to the Cleveland Indians for Von Hayes at the Winter Meetings on December 9, 1982.
 He spent the next two seasons as a starter in Cleveland's minor leagues before being traded to the Chicago Cubs for Dan Rohn in April 1985.
 Baller returned to MLB that season, appearing in 20 games (4 starts) and posting a respectable 3.46 ERA.
 Baller split the 1986 season between the Triple-A Iowa Cubs and Chicago, sporting a 5.37 ERA, a 2–4 record and five saves in 36 games in the majors, the most extensive big-league action of his career.

 In 1987 Baller spent the majority of the year in Iowa.
 In 23 games with Chicago, he went 0–1 and saw his ERA rise yet again to 6.75.
 The Cubs released him in December.
 He signed as a free agent with the Seattle Mariners and spent the 1988 season with their Triple-A team, the Calgary Cannons.
 After the season Baller signed with the Montreal Expos organization, and became a full-time closer for their Triple-A team, the Indianapolis Indians, posting a career-high 34 saves and a 2.02 ERA.
 Granted free agency again, Baller signed with the Kansas City Royals and found his way back to the majors in 1990.
 However, he was ineffective, managing only an inflated 15.43 ERA in three games.